vuejs/vuex/docs/en/concepts.md

 # Core Concepts

 You can use the `Vuex.Store` constructor to create Vuex stores.
-In most cases, you only need a single store each application.
+In most cases, you only need a single store for an application.
 Each Vuex store consists of three types of "ingredients":

 - **State**: A plain object representing the application state.